haleyga/poloniex-exchange-api/README.md

 This library is intended to be used with ES6, TypeScript, etc.  In the interest of moving towards the more-readable `async/await` pattern, callbacks are not supported.
 Only native Promise-based interaction is supported.

+This library does not track your request rate.
+Poloniex throttles/disables api access if the request rate exceeds certain limits.  *It is the responsibility of the user to track rate limits.*

 ## Getting Started

 #### Install